colbyreichenbach/Machine-Learning-and-Ethics/README.md

 - **Notes**: This directory contains my notes from lectures, and readings.

 ## Homework Assignments
-- [Homework 1](HW1.Rmd): Description of the first homework assignment.
+- [Homework 1](HW1.Rmd): Justifying Chat GTP in an academic setting.
-- [Homework 2](HW2.Rmd): Description of the second homework assignment.
+- [Homework 2](HW2.Rmd): Illustrate the method of KNN algorithm as well as its potential pitfalls.

 ## Projects
 - [Midterm Project](): TBD